 The second you touch down in paradise flash these shades.
-But then play it cool.
-You use this guy too many times and your co-workers back home will think you’re gloating and they’ll likely steal all your office supplies.
+Then play it cool.
+You use this guy too many times and your co-workers will think you’re gloating and steal your stapler.

-This is for when you allotted 20 minutes to get through airport security, but the line looks like it’ll take half a day.
+This is for when you allocated 20 minutes to get through airport security, but the line looks like it’ll take half a day.

 Here’s what you use when you’re unabashedly overjoyed.
 Go ahead and snap a pic of that in-room Jacuzzi and sum up your emotions with this lovestruck feline.

 Your out-of-office is on, you’ve endured airport shenanigans and a lengthy flight, and you’ve finally checked in.
-Hallelujah hands says it all.
+Hallelujah hands all round.

 Contrary to what some believe, this does not represent pinching… of any body part.
-It’s an okay and it can be used once you’ve burned through your ‘smiling face with sunglasses’ allowance.
+It’s an A-OK to be used once you’ve burned through your ‘smiling face with sunglasses’ allowance.

-Not only for holidays in Andalucia, the flamenco dancer works for any time you’re hitting your groove on your holiday.
+Not only for holidays in Andalucia, the flamenco dancer works for any time you’re hitting your groove on holiday.
 You’ve got six glasses of wine in front of you: use it.
 You’ve been upgraded to first class: use it.
-Your room service tray has just arrived: olé!
+Your room service has arrived: olé!

 Yes, you’re at the beach.
-Drive the point home with a reminder of what you’ll be wearing all week.
+Hammer the point home to everyone you know with a reminder of what you’ll be wearing all week.